Media Insights:Decoding the Digital Age – The Significance and Limitations of Hall Theory in Contemporary Media

 podcast outline

-1.Theoretical interpretation and background
+1.Theoretical explanation and background

 3.Critical thinking and limitations